huggingface/datasets/datasets/ronec/README.md

 #### Annotation process

-The corpus creation process involved a small number ofpeople that have voluntarily joined the initiative, with theauthors of this paper directing the wor
+*The corpus creation process involved a small number ofpeople that have voluntarily joined the initiative, with theauthors of this paper directing the work.
+Initially, wesearched for NER resources in Romanian, and found none.Then we looked at English resources and read the in-depthACE guide, out of which a 16-class draft evolved.
+We thenidentified a copy-right free text from which we hand-pickedsentences to maximize the amount of entities while main-taining style balance.
+The annotation process was a trial-and-error, with cycles composed of annotation, discussingconfusing entities, updating the annotation guide schematicand going through the corpus section again to correct enti-ties following guide changes.*

 #### Who are the annotators?